 Purpose and Application

-Section 43 of the Occupational Health and Safety Act provides each worker, including an emergency services’ worker under non-emergency conditions, the right to refuse work or to do particular work where he or she has reason to believe that:
+Section 43 of the Occupational Health and Safety Act (OHSA) provides each worker, including an emergency services’ worker under non-emergency conditions, the right to refuse work or to do particular work where the worker has reason to believe that any of the following conditions exist:

-• any equipment, machine, device or thing the worker is to use or operate is likely to endanger himself, herself or another worker
+• any equipment, machine, device or thing the worker is to use or operate is likely to endanger themself or another worker

-• the physical condition of the workplace or part thereof in which he or she works or is to work is likely to endanger himself or herself
+• the physical condition of the workplace or part thereof in which the worker works or is to work is likely to endanger a worker

-• workplace violence is likely to endanger himself or herself, or
+• workplace violence is likely to endanger the worker, or

-• any equipment, machine, device or thing he or she is to use or operate or the physical condition of the workplace or the part thereof in which he or she works or is to work is in contravention of this Act or the regulations, and such contravention is likely to endanger himself, herself or another worker.
+• any equipment, machine, device or thing the worker is to use or operate or the physical condition of the workplace or the part thereof in which the worker is to work is in contravention of this Act or the regulations, and such contravention is likely to endanger themself or another worker.

 The City of Toronto recognizes and respects this right.
 This policy is intended to provide a consistent process for responding appropriately to work refusals.
 It applies to all City of Toronto employees.